zikula/core/docs/Development/Misc/PendingContent.md

 ---
 # Pending Content

-This document details the `get.pending_content` event which is used to collect information from modules about pending content items like news submissions, user verifications or similar.
+This document details the `Zikula\BlocksModule\Event\PendingContentEvent` which is used to collect information from extensions about pending content items like news submissions, user verifications or similar.

-Modules needing to publish pending content information should create an event handler for `get.pending_content` using the DependencyInjection (DI) component of Symfony.
+Extensions needing to publish pending content information should create an event handler for `Zikula\BlocksModule\Event\PendingContentEvent` using the DependencyInjection (DI) component of Symfony.

 Create a class like this to handle the event: